ShinyKiwis/notes/languages/ruby/object.md

 Voila, our object can talk now!

-Let's have a closer look, with `obj.talk`, the object `obj` unstands, or **respons to**, the message `talk`.
+Let's have a closer look, with `obj.talk`, the object `obj` unstands, or **respond to**, the message `talk`.
 An object is said to respond to a message if the object has a method defined whose name corresponds to the message.

 There are few things to consider about the dot-based message-sending syntax:
 - The dot is the message-sending operator.
 The message on the right is sent to the object (or receiver ) on the left